luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 #### 2.1.2 State and Transactions

 In Bitcoin, the current state of the blockchain is represented by the Unspent Transaction Output (UTXO) set.
-A UTXO is an amount of bitcoin locked to a specific owner with the power to spend it.
+A UTXO is a bitcoin amount locked to a specific owner with the power to spend it.
 Think of the UTXO set as a global, public ledger of all spendable bitcoin chunks currently in existence.
 Possessing a particular UTXO, usually locked by a private key, constitutes ownership in the Bitcoin network[^andreas_antonopoulos-mastering_bitcoin].

 To transfer ownership of bitcoins in the network, users create transactions,